Deficit Partner Capital Account Balances In a General Partnership Represent Liabilities

 To the extent there is unpaid compensation due to Founder, it is necessary to carefully document those efforts contemporaneously so that if at some future windfall the Founder intends to receive those "wages," he/she can document years of efforts that were undercompensated and the amount due to him/her.

 Compensation studies are available to assist with valuing such work.
 In defending against minority lawsuits alleging excess compensation, it is very important to maintain activity logs and a diary of activities.
 Such notes are also helpful in compiling annual reports to owners.

-We recommend a historical reconstruction of Founder's capital account be undertaken in order to obtain a complete understanding of the components of her/his liquidation liability to all the other partners.
+Unpon the discovery of material disparities between partners like shown above, we recommend a detailed historical reconstruction all capital account be undertaken in order to obtain a complete understanding of the components of her/his liquidation liability to all the other partners.